 Sometimes users need more computational power to run commands from the command line.
 As a general rule, it is NOT a good idea to launch these commands from the login node, because the login node is a server designed to manage user sessions, it has limited resources and it does not behave well with CPU extensive sessions.
 Additionally, intensive CPU usage on the login node could reduce session speed and performance for the rest of the users.

-JOBID PARTITION NAME USER ST TIME NODES NODELIST(REASON) 76153 high prova_do test R 0:19 1 node021
+[test@node020 ~]$ squeue -u test JOBID PARTITION NAME USER ST TIME NODES NODELIST(REASON) 416535 high interact test R 0:07 1 node020

-These are the options of interactive command:
+These are the options of salloc command:

 If we ask for a resource that is not available at that time, slurm will indicate that it is waiting for free resources